 - Press down with your hand to compact.

 - If the cake batter is sticking to your hands, lightly dampen them.

 - Run a knife around the edge of the pan to loosen the cake.
 Or if using a spring form pan, remove the outer ring.

 - Place a serving plate upside down on top of the cake pan.

 - Remove the parchment round.

-- Using a small offset spatula, frost with the chocolate ganache.
+- Using a small offset spatula, frost with the remaining chocolate ganache.

 - Allow some of the ganache to drizzle down the sides of the cake if you like that look.

 - Chill in the refrigerator for at least 30 minutes before serving.

 - Be creative when decorating your cake.
 It’s a beautiful blank canvas just waiting for your special touch!